Stephan Crétier: Career

+In 2024, he resumed majority ownership of GardaWorld in a management buyout, making his net worth an estimated $2.6 billion.

+In January 2025, the Competition Authority of Kenya granted Crétier permission to acquire and obtain ownership of Kenyan security company KK Security Limited.

 Philanthropy

-In 2006 he founded the Stéphan Crétier Foundation.
-In 2018 the foundation created the B.O.L.O Program for offering financial incentives to the public for finding Canada's top 25 most wanted fugitives.
+In 2006, Crétier and his wife Stephany Maillery founded Canadian charity the Stéphan Crétier Foundation.
+Through the foundation, he created the B.O.L.O Program, which offers financial incentives to the public for finding Canada's top 25 most wanted fugitives, in 2018.

-In November 2019, the Montreal Museum of Fine Arts unveiled the Stephan Crétier and Stéphany Maillery Wing for the Arts of One World.
+In 2018, Crétier and his wife made a donation to the Montreal Museum of Fine Arts to fund the opening of the Arts of One World Stephan Crétier and Stéphany Maillery Wing.